Privacy Policy

 - App settings (such as last-used mode, preferred brightness, preferred colour temperature) stored in iOS UserDefaults locally on your device.

-Data processed by Apple and our subscription processor
+Data processed by Apple and our purchase processor

-When you subscribe to the optional Premium tier, the following limited information is processed:
+When you buy the optional one-time Halora Pro purchase, the following limited information is processed:

-- Subscription transaction information from Apple (purchase, renewal, cancellation, refund events) for the purpose of verifying your subscription entitlement.
+- Purchase transaction information from Apple (purchase and refund events) for the purpose of verifying your Halora Pro entitlement.

 This information is processed by RevenueCat, Inc. as our data processor (see section 5).

-Apple itself processes payment information when you purchase a subscription.
+Apple itself processes payment information when you make a purchase.
 Halora never sees or stores your payment details.
 Please refer to Apple's Privacy Policy for details: https://www.apple.com/legal/privacy/

 3. Data We Share